BCom National Income of India Notes Study Material

 The term ‘National Income’ has been defined by different scholars in different ways:

-According to Marshall, “The labour and capital of country acting on its natural resources annually produce a net aggregate of commodities, material and immaterial including services of all kinds.”
+According to Marshall, “The labor and capital of a country acting on its natural resources annually produce a net aggregate of commodities, material and immaterial including services of all kinds.”

 “The national income consists of a collection of goods and services reduced to a common basis by being measured in terms of money.” -Hicks